benschulman/SectorTradingAlgorithm/README.md

 ### Caution
 Hindsight is 20/20 and because this is a backdating algorithm, similar results are not guaranteed in the future.
 Use at your own risk.

+This algorithm works well on this dataset until about 2008 at which point the returns flatten.